-- State the purpose of the data collection/generation. - Explain the relation to the objectives of the project. - Specify the types and formats of data generated/collected. - Specify if the existing data is being re-used (if any). - Specify the origin of the data. - State the expected size of the data (if known). - Describe the data utility: to whom it will be useful.
+- Purpose of the data collection/generation.

+- Relation to the objectives of the project.

+- Types and formats of data generated/collected.

+- Specification of the reuse of existing data (if any).

+- Specification the origin of the data.

+- Expected size of the data (if known).

+- Data utility: to whom it is useful.